infinum/frontend-handbook/React/Common SSR errors.md

 ### Solution
 Use `:first-of-type`, `:last-of-type` or `:nth-of-type` selectors.

-> Read more about alternative SSR setup in the official documentation https://emotion.sh/docs/ssr
+> Read more about an alternative SSR setup in the [official documentation](https://emotion.sh/docs/ssr).